-As a CFP® professional, you will be required to pay an annual certification fee to maintain CFP® certification.
-In addition, every two years, you will be required to complete continuing education (CE), and a Renewal Application, where you will confirm that you are adhering to CFP Board's Code of Ethics and Standards of Conduct.
+As a CFP® professional, each year you will be required to pay an annual certification fee and submit a Renewal Application, where you will confirm that you are adhering to CFP Board's Code of Ethics and Standards of Conduct to maintain CFP® certification.
+In addition, every two years, you will be required to complete continuing education (CE).
 Renewing your certification is easy and can be completed through your CFP Board online account.

 CFP® certification expires on the last day of the month indicated by your certification period.
 The expiration date is located on your CFP Board ID card, as well as in your CFP Board online account.
-The annual certification fee must be paid by your expiration date in order to avoid a non-refundable $75 late fee and possible relinquishment of the CFP® marks.
+The Renewal Application must be completed and the annual certification fee must be paid by your expiration date in order to avoid a non-refundable $75 late fee and possible relinquishment of the CFP® marks.

 The annual certification fee supports the operation of CFP Board in fulfilling its mission and objectives.
 Some of these activities include protection of the CFP® certification marks, enforcement of CFP Board's Code and Standards, educating the public about the CFP® marks, and development and administration of the CFP® certification examination. $145 of the certification fee is dedicated solely to the CFP Board Public Awareness Campaign to increase awareness of CERTIFIED FINANCIAL PLANNER™ professionals.

 The annual certification fee is non-refundable, and acceptance of the fee payment does not guarantee or imply that your certification will be maintained.
 All applicable certification requirements must be completed to maintain CFP® certification.

 In addition to completing the Renewal Application, which includes an Ethics Declaration, and paying the annual certification fee, every two years you must also complete the continuing education (CE) requirement.

 These three renewal requirements are completed in the following order: